Search

 Produces High Yields

 70 days.
 Vigna unguiculata.
 Open Pollinated.
 QuickPick Pinkeye Cowpeas.
 This non-vining bush plant produces high yields of dark purple pods.
+It is a popular bush-type Cowpea variety prized for its high yields, good disease resistance (including Cowpea Mosaic Virus/BICMV), and heat- and drought-tolerance.
 The plant produces 8" long pods that have 11 peas.
 The cream colored peas have a maroon eye and are very flavorful.
 Excellent drying and canning variety.
 Easily harvest by hand or machine.
-Cream cowpeas.
-An excellent choice for home gardens and market growers.
-Developed for commercial production.
+Drought Tolerant.
+It was developed around 1997 by the Louisiana Agricultural Experiment Station for commercial production.
+Excellent choice for home gardens, market growers, open field production, and commercial production.
 United States Department of Agriculture, PI 596576.
 A variety from the USA.
 Disease Resistant: BICMV.

 Lot No: 101855